Apache0ne/ComfyUI_API_TestingV2.27/README.md

-# ComfyUI Image Generator with Ollama
+# ComfyUI Image Generator with LLM Integration

-This project is a web application that integrates ComfyUI for image generation with Ollama for prompt improvement.
-It allows users to select models and LoRAs, input prompts, and generate images based on improved prompts.
+This project is a web application that integrates ComfyUI for image generation with various Language Model (LLM) options for prompt improvement.
+It allows users to configure their LLM choice, select models and LoRAs, input prompts, and generate images based on improved prompts.

 ## Features

+- Initial setup page for LLM configuration (Ollama, SambaNova, Groq, Cerebras)
 - Model and LoRA selection based on categories
-- Prompt improvement using locally running Ollama with Llama model
+- Prompt improvement using selected LLM
 - Image generation using ComfyUI
 - Display of original and improved prompts alongside generated images